kokmingchoy/TISC21/Level_1/README.md

 ![image](https://user-images.githubusercontent.com/82754379/139615174-4b660bf5-9e4e-41fe-b9d9-a6683be762dc.png)

-There appears to be something in the Recycle Bin.
-Opening up the Recycle Bin reveals a deleted file `sentosa-sea-aquarium.7z`, which should be the file of interest.
+There appeared to be something in the Recycle Bin.
+Opening up the Recycle Bin revealed a deleted file `sentosa-sea-aquarium.7z`, which should be the file of interest.

-First we restore the file from the Recycle Bin (clicking on the "Restore" option on the context menu).
+First I restored the file from the Recycle Bin (clicking on the "Restore" option on the context menu).
-The file gets restored to the Desktop.
+The file got restored to the Desktop.
-The Windows 10 virtual machine does not have 7zip or some other software that can work to decompress the contents of this 7z file, so I shall move this restored 7z archive off of the virtual machine and onto my host machine where I have more tools at my disposal.
+The Windows 10 virtual machine did not have 7zip or some other software that could decompress the contents of this 7z file, so I moved the restored 7z archive off of the virtual machine and onto my host machine where I had more tools at my disposal.

-On my host machine (a Linux box) I run `file sentosa-sea-aquarium.7z` to confirm the contents of the file:
+On my host machine (a Linux box) I ran `file sentosa-sea-aquarium.7z` to confirm the the file was a 7-zip archive:
 ```
 sentosa-sea-aquarium.7z: 7-zip archive data, version 0.4
 ```

-List the files in the 7z file using `7z l sentosa-sea-aquarium.7z`:
+Here was the list of files in the 7z file using `7z l sentosa-sea-aquarium.7z`:
 ```
    Date      Time    Attr         Size   Compressed  Name
 ------------------- ----- ------------ ------------  ------------------------